minnojs/minno-quest/src/js/quest/API.md

 help			| (true or false;  (default: false)) Whether to display the question help text. helpText		| (text) The question help text.
 (Some questions have default help texts, some don't). lognow 			| (true or false) Whether to log this questions when the page is submitted.
 This option is useful when you know that the question will not be accessed any more.
-It allows you to use the `pulse` option from the [logger](#logger) to send questions as they are being answered instead of sending only at the end of the task. (default: false)
+It allows you to use the `pulse` option from the [logger](#logger) to send questions as they are being answered instead of sending only at the end of the task. (default: false) errorMsg		| (Object: {}) This object has a property for each validation type.
+Setting the appropriate type changes the validation message.
+For instance setting the `required` property will change the validation message for instances where no response was given.

 You may want to debug questions by [activating the `question` DEBUG setting](#debugging).
 You will then be warned in the console if a question name is reused (note: sometimes a question is supposed to be reused, if this warning pops up just make sure the use case is correct).